gianfachinii/fluttertask/README.md

-# gerenciadordetarefas
+# task_manager

-A new Flutter project.
+A new Flutter task project.

 ## Getting Started